-Remember – you must stay at home for ten days from the day you start to experience symptoms, or 14 days from the day someone you live with shows symptoms.
+Remember – you must stay at home for ten days from the day you start to experience symptoms and for 10 days from the day someone you live with shows symptoms.

 As Scotland continues to tackle the spread of coronavirus, you may find yourself in a situation where you have to self-isolate because you are experiencing symptoms of the virus, because you are part of a vulnerable group (read about shielding on the Scottish Government website) or because you have been advised to do so by the NHS as part of the Test and Protect system.

 Helping out friends and family who are in this situation, or asking those close to you for help if you find yourself self-isolating, is something you can do that will ease the pressure on support services for others who need them.
 However, if you don't have a network of support available and you need help, there are things that you can access and they are available for you to use.

 The Scottish Government has put together some information on support for anyone self-isolating.